Uninett/Argus/NOTES.md

 This file documents changes to Argus that are relevant for operations, customizers and end-users.

+## [1.36.0] - 2025-04-22

+The new frontend is feature complete.

+No development or support will be done on the *old* frontend from now on, please switch to the new one ASAP.

 ## [1.35.0] - 2025-04-09

 The new frontend is now just about on par feature-wise with the old frontend,